spine-tools/Spine-Toolbox/docs/source/spine_db_editor/removing_data.rst

 From *Alternative tree*
 ~~~~~~~~~~~~~~~~~~~~~~~

-To remove an alternative, just select the correspoding items in *Alternative tree*,
+To remove an alternative, just select the corresponding items in *Alternative tree*,
 right-click on the selection and choose **Remove** from the context menu.